abhinandanshrestha/KafkaPySpark/README.md

 ## 4. Create Topic:
 /home/abhi/Kafka/kafka_2.12-2.3.0/bin/kafka-topics.sh --create --topic iot --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1

-## 4. Make sure localip of windows is mapped to IP of WSL:
+## 4. Make sure localip of windows is mapped to IP of WSL.
+Also make sure you enter IP of Windows in the Sensor Logger:
 Listen on ipv4:             Connect to ipv4:

 Address         Port        Address         Port